 Does your website have an SSL certificate?

-If not, Chrome will brand you as "not secure."
+If not, Chrome, Firefox and Apple Safari mark you as “not secure.”

 How can you tell?